physion/policy.ovation.io/docs/policies/facility_access_policy.md

 * 164.310(a)(2)(iii) Access Control & Validation Procedures
 * 164.310(b-c) Workstation Use & Security

-## Physion-controlled Facility Access Policies
+## Ovation-controlled Facility Access Policies

 1. Visitor and third party support access is recorded and supervised.
 All visitors are escorted.
 2. Repairs are documented and the documentation is retained.